United Methodists reach out at Christmas

 While we often envision a Christmas tree surrounded by presents in colorful paper with glittery bows, some of the most memorable holiday gifts come wrapped simply in love and kindness.

-Here is a look at how some United Methodist congregations and agencies in 2011 kept Christ in Christmas.
+Here is a look at how some United Methodist congregations and agencies kept Christ in Christmas.

 Random acts of kindness